tkl7665/Captcha/README.md

 # CNN Model

 ## Data
-A total of 25 samples was provided where each sample was a 5-character captcha image.
+A total of twenty-five samples was provided where each sample was a 5-character captcha image.
 The images were can be found within the samples/input folder.

 ### Preprocessing
 - Crop image to remove white space surrounding the characters